fpga-open-speech-tools/docs/getting_started.md

 1. Create an [Amazon Web Services](console.aws.amazon.com) Account and Log In
     - FrOST Autogen and FrOST Edge only use features on the [AWS Free Tier](https://aws.amazon.com/free/), which is available for one year.
     - A credit card is required to verify identity.
 AudioLogic is not liable for any charges or other account issues.
-2. In the top right corner of the main AWS Console Page, Set the [AWS Region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) to US-West-2 Oregon
+2. In the top right corner of the main AWS Console Page, set the [AWS Region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) to US-West-2 Oregon. **This must be changed before using the FrOST Cloudformation Template in Step 3.**
-3. Create a FrOST S3 Bucket using the [FrOST CloudFormation Template](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3)
+3. Create a FrOST S3 Bucket using the [FrOST CloudFormation Template](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3).

 ### Optional - Creating an IAM User to upload programming file via the AWS CLI
 The IAM User is a convenient way to automate the uploading of artifacts to S3 using the [AWS Command Line Interface](https://aws.amazon.com/cli/).
 It is not required to use the S3 Bucket with FrOST Edge.
 The following steps provide a simple starting point.
 This is not a complete guide on configuring an IAM user or security.

 4. [Create an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)
     - Go to `IAM` by searching the AWS Services
     - Under IAM Resources, click on `Users`